masak/programming-language-idea-history/README.md

 ## Dijkstra's famous argument for half-open intervals

 [Why numbering should start at zero](https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html) argues both for counting from zero, and for using half-open intervals (like Python does).

+## A history chart

+The paper [Programming Languages: History and Future](https://dl.acm.org/doi/pdf/10.1145/361454.361485) has an _awesome_ history chart on page 6.
+It's hard to do this chart justice.
+All the languages that survived to the present day are there, and a great many others besides.